ISRO’s Mars Orbiter Mission (Mangalyan), India

 The MOM spacecraft was designed and manufactured by ISRO Satellite Centre (ISAC) located at Peenya Industrial Estates in Bengaluru, India.
 The spacecraft is fitted with similar core structure and systems which were used in Chandrayaan-1 Moon orbiter mission by ISRO.

 The MOM spacecraft has a launch mass of 1,340kg including a dry mass of 475kg, a payload mass of 15kg, and a fuel load of 852kg.
 It is equipped with a single deployable solar array with three panels each measuring 1.4m x 1.8m in size.
 It also includes a yoke and drive mechanism.

 The solar array will provide 840W of electrical power to the spacecraft at Mars, and also charging for a lithium ion battery with a capacity of 36 amp-hours.

 The spacecraft is based on the I-1K satellite bus platform manufactured by ISRO.
 The satellite bus is cuboidal, featuring composite and metallic honeycomb sandwich panels.

 Mangalyan (MOM) spacecraft development

 The spacecraft development programme was approved by the government of India in August 2012.
 The individual spacecraft components assembly began in 2012 and was completed in March 2013.
 The payload instruments were integrated in April 2013.

 The spacecraft testing was completed between August and September 2013.
 The programme was completed within 15 months.

-The MOM spacecraft is expected to be placed at Mars elliptical orbit of 250km by 23,500km at an inclination of 19.2°.
+The MOM spacecraft is placed at Mars elliptical orbit of 250km by 23,500km at an inclination of 19.2°.

-The spacecraft will stay on trans-Martian orbit for 300 days, before entering the Mars orbit in September 2014.
-It will travel over 780 million kilometres to complete orbiting the Mars.
+The spacecraft stayed on trans-Martian orbit for around 300 days, before entering the Mars orbit in September 2014.
+It will travel more than 780 million kilometres to complete orbiting Mars.